Ebazhanov/linkedin-skill-assessments-quizzes/java/java-quiz.md

 ```

 ```
-The default Java type which Java will be using for a float variable will be double.
+The default Java type which Java will be used for a float variable will be double.
-So, even if you declare any variable as float, what the compiler has to actually do is to assign a double value to a float variable, which is not possible.
+So, even if you declare any variable as float, what the compiler has to do is assign a double value to a float variable, which is not possible.
 So, to tell the compiler to treat this value as a float, that 'F' is used.
 ```